Methods of payment Abuse

 10.09.2023, 23:08

-Container ports are specific network ports that can be bound to specific services or applications inside the container.
+Container ports are specific network ports that can be bound to specific services or applications within the container.

-Each container can have its own ports that can be used to communicate with the outside world or to interact with other containers.
-When starting the container, you can specify which ports should be available inside the container and which ports should be forwarded to the host machine.
+Each container can have its own ports that can be used to communicate with the outside world or to communicate with other containers.
+When starting a container, you can specify which ports should be available inside the container and which ports should be forwarded to the host machine.

 ports: